Anticipatory Technology with Fractal Logical Entailments

 are to be integrated.
 I wish to

-acknowledge the origin of informal collaboration, and to use attribution.
-My wish is to empower a deeper scientific
+acknowledge the origin of informal collaboration, and to use

-discussion than would other wise be allowed.
+discussion than would other wise be allowed when using the standard NDA

 However some attributions are not possible.
-The communities involved are
+The communities

-diverse and scattered, often working independently and without knowledge of the
+diverse and scattered, often working independently and without

-school of thought arising about how computing and human communication will be
+school of thought arising about how computing and human communication

-The work proposes to develop some
+The work proposes to

-formal models, using elements of stochastic theory and an encoding process into
+formal models, using elements of stochastic theory and an encoding

 straight forward extension of the OWL [2]

-standard that encodes probability patterns, for Bayesian analysis or perhaps
+standard that encodes probability patterns, for Bayesian analysis or

-other kinds of stochastic knowledge constructions.
-This n-ary ontology language is called PR-OWL, with the “PR”
+n-ary ontology language is called PR-OWL, with the 'PR'

 standing for probability.
-My work could
+My work on the blank

 and quasi axiomatic theory, also called topological logics.
 I discuss topological logics in chapter six

-of my book “Foundations”.
-[3] Laskey’s work has some similarity to several
+of my book 'Foundations'.
+[3] Laskey's work has some similarity to several

-I wish to define an economic vehicle
+We wish to define an

-that if used might allow the expression of a fractal entailment [4]
+that, if used, might allow the expression of a fractal entailment [4]

-markets will eventually exploit this potential, for reasons that we wish to
+markets will eventually exploit this potential, for reasons that we

 make clear.
 There are two approaches to